/ Updated 22 Apr 2026 45 min read / ,

 What was a skill issue

 • I used file_get_contents() on arbitrary URLs with no timeout inside a queue job.
+One slow origin pinned the worker at the Lambda ceiling for the full 15 minutes per attempt.

 • I didn't set up AWS budget alerts.
 The spend was invisible until the invoice arrived.